EthanJStark/ethanstark.com/content/blog/stop-kosa/stop-kosa.md

 **TL;DR**:

 * The KOSA bill is not an effective way to combat online abuse.
-* It's a threat to the open web.
+* It's a direct threat to the open web.
 * It increases the surface area for our personal, sensitive data to be leaked.
 * It puts marginalized groups like LGBTQ+ folk at risk.
 * [Write your representatives](https://act.eff.org/action/tell-congress-kosa-will-censor-the-internet-but-won-t-help-kids) to oppose the bill.